01 of 08

 Fall Colors in the National Parks

 So where are the best spots for prime leaf peeping?
 It all depends on what colors you want to see and what time of year you travel.
 Peak colors typically run somewhere in between September and October but to be sure to research your destination beforehand since past and current weather conditions can affect when leaves change colors.
 Luckily, the country is full of protected national parks and forests – the ideal location for fall foliage sightings.
-Waves of reds, oranges and yellows fill the landscapes and About.com has the perfect parks for you to enjoy all the beauty.Continue to 2 of 8 below.
+Waves of reds, oranges and yellows fill the landscapes and these are the perfect parks for you to enjoy all the beauty.Continue to 2 of 8 below.

 02 of 08

 So why did Shenandoah National Park make the list?
 For starters, there’s an entire bike festival created around the area’s stunning foliage.
 The Shenandoah Fall Foliage Bike Festival is a great way to get outdoors, get some exercise, and see an amazing spread of autumn colors.
 There are lots of routes to take, from 10 to 100 miles, that take riders through country roads and rolling hills.